Jesssullivan/ChapelTests/FileChecking-with-Chapel/README.md

 --R=true

-// these are the two "file same size" file names it will use for output
+// there are the two file names it will use for output too

---HumanFile="Flagged_Dupes.txt"
---SpSepFile="SpSepFile.txt"
 ```

 # These are the blocks: